sjml/eleventy-plugin-pandoc/README.md

    * If you're running as a server, this should be an object that includes all the keys that will be passed as options to the server.
 Example: `{"section-divs": true, "highlight-style": "monochrome"}`
+   * Finally, it can also be a function (non-async, sorry) that returns the appropriate array or object.
+The function will receive the renderer environment as its argument.
 * `pandocServerStartupWait`: how long in milliseconds to wait for the server to be ready before asking it to render.
 Experimentally `200`, the default, seems to work, but make this longer if you're getting errors.